dpsag/ddssch.github.io/docs/programming/js-ts/code_style.md

 # Prettier and Eslint configurations

-In dynamicstudio we use prettier and eslint to format our codebase cohesively.
+In dpstudio we use prettier and eslint to format our codebase cohesively.

 ## Configuration